Randolph, Missouri

 Randolph is a city in Clay County, Missouri, United States.
 The population was 57 at the 2020 census.
 It is completely surrounded by Kansas City and is a part of the Kansas City metropolitan area.

 History

-An early variant name was "East Kansas City".
+An early variant name was "East Kansas City" and another was Randolph Heights.
 The name of the post office changed from East Kansas City to Randolph in 1920, and the post office closed in 1928.